vanvuvuong/hairpin-proxy/README.md

 # Reasons for forking

-- Trying to minimize (or perhap remove) private dependencies
+- Trying to minimize (or perhap remove) image dependencies
 - Moving all the configuration from Dockerfile to Config Map

 # hairpin-proxy